mattiadri/design_pattern/README.md

 # design_pattern
-what i learned about design pattern
+They are a series of information I learned on the internet about design pattern